parthjaggi/world-models/README.md

+world-models2 was created to access original master code and test carracing on code that hasn't been updated. the losses of mdrnn training are still HUGE. not sure if a bug or working correctly. will test on original repo (hardmaru code) as well.

 # Pytorch implementation of the "WorldModels"

 Paper: Ha and Schmidhuber, "World Models", 2018. https://doi.org/10.5281/zenodo.1207631.
 For a quick summary of the paper and some additional experiments, visit the [github page](https://ctallec.github.io/world-models/).